basedcount/.github/README.md

 ## Who is Based Count
 Based Count is a team of four stretching it across the globe.
 Time zone differences and language barriers are part of our day job.

-- [Tristan Isham](https://github.com/tristanisham) is the creator of [basedcount.com](https://basedcount.com), co-founder of Based Count
 - [George Dikun](https://github.com/CodapopKSP) is the creator of Based Count Bot.
 Also builds fantastic [Kerbal Space Program controllers](https://codapopksp.github.io/).
+- [Tristan Isham](https://github.com/tristanisham) is the creator of [basedcount.com](https://basedcount.com), co-founder of Based Count.
 - [Tommaso Ornato](https://github.com/ornato-t) is the creator of Flair Change Bot, core contributor to [basedcount.com](https://basedcount.com), Based Count Bot, and a contributor to [Lemmy](https://join-lemmy.org/).
 - Kira is a Python wizard and works internally on optimizing our bots code and hosting Based Count Bot.